 Publisher Archiving Policies:

-Publishers usually ask authors to assign copyright to them.
+Publishers usually ask authors to assign copyright to them, but many also allow self-archiving of the author's final accepted manuscript.

-Be sure to check the publisher's policy on self-archiving.
+Be sure to check the journal's policy on self-archiving before submitting your work for publication.

 Points to remember: